-We’re using observational data, climate models and statistical approaches to improve our understanding of current and future changes to extreme weather hazards and to deliver nationally significant knowledge products on current and future natural hazards.
-We will focus specifically on tropical cyclones, bush fires, thunderstorms, east coast lows and the extreme weather hazards they can produce.
+We’ve used observational data, climate models and statistical approaches to improve our understanding of current and future changes to extreme weather hazards and to deliver nationally significant knowledge products on current and future natural hazards.
+We’ve focus specifically on tropical cyclones, bushfires, thunderstorms, east coast lows and the extreme weather hazards they can produce.

-We’re also consulting directly with stakeholders to ensure our information and knowledge products are incorporated and used to inform effective disaster risk policies and management activities.
-The improved understanding, information and tools on extreme weather hazards will be provided in formats that are relevant for reducing risks to human health, property and the environment in a changing climate.
+We’ve also consulted directly with stakeholders to ensure our information and knowledge products are incorporated and used to inform effective disaster risk policies and management activities.
+The improved understanding, information and tools on extreme weather hazards have been provided in formats that are relevant for reducing risks to human health, property and the environment in a changing climate.